Admin authentication¶

 Signing out / revoking sessions¶

-case, the portal ships a KV-backed revocation list.
+disrupting everyone, the portal ships a KV-backed revocation list.

 Client flow¶